 If our team is launching the fireworks, ensure you’ve communicated to us what to do in an emergency.

-Plan how people will get into and out of the site.
+Plan how people will get in and out of the site.

 Keep pedestrian and vehicle paths separate if possible.
 Mark exit routes clearly and ensure they are sufficiently lit.